 Invest with donuts

-The next idea for sprinkler heads protection is by choosing sprinkler heads donut.
-This sprinkler heads donut is rounded objects that have hole in center and it placed over the pop-up sprinkler heads.
-There are several varies option of sprinkler heads donut materials you can find such as mulch or recycled rubber, or the concrete one.
+The next idea for sprinkler head protection is by choosing sprinkler heads donut.
+This sprinkler head donut is a rounded object with a hole in the center, and it is placed over the pop-up sprinkler heads.
+Several sprinkler heads donut materials you can find, such as mulch or recycled rubber or concrete ones.

-The function of donut is prevent the mower or trimmer run over the sprinkler heads as it will hit the side of donut that just sit above the sprinkler heads.
-The nature material of sprinkler heads might looks better when you install in garden on in yard, but the concrete donut is durable one.
+The donut’s function is to prevent the mower or trimmer run over the sprinkler heads as it will hit the side of the donut that sits above the sprinkler heads.
+The natural material of sprinkler heads might look better when installing it in the garden in the yard, but the concrete donut is a durable one.

 Install swing joint

-The next option is install the swing joint.
-The swing joint is fitted and let the sprinkler heads move.
-When the head get hit, bumped or run over by car or other item such as mover, then the sprinkler heads can move and shit out away.
-This will prevent your sprinkler heads broken easily from heavy item.
+The next option is to install the swing joint.
+The swing joint is fitted and lets the sprinkler heads move.
+When the head gets hit, bumped, or run over by a car or another item such as a mover, then the sprinkler heads can move and shit out away.
+This will prevent your sprinkler heads broken easily from the heavy item.

 How To Replace Sprinkler Heads

-When your sprinkler heads get ages, then it more likely get broken and damaged.
-You might need to replace it with the newer parts.
-If you need to replace the sprinkler heads to make the sprinklers work in properly and prevent next damage to sprinkler system, then this can be a good help for you.
+When your sprinkler heads get ages, then it more likely gets broken and damaged.
+You might need to replace it with newer parts.
+If you need to replace the sprinkler heads to make the sprinklers work properly and prevent the next damage to the sprinkler system, this can help you.

 Step 1.
 Dig carefully around the sprinkler heads that you want to replace.
-Dig about 6 inches deep in all the way around of sprinkler heads and pay attention more into the pipeline that connects the head with the rest of the system of sprinklers.
-Clean the dirty aside as you need it later to fullback again the hole you dig first after replace the sprinkler head.
+Dig about 6 inches deep all the way around sprinkler heads and pay attention more to the pipeline that connects the head with the rest of the system of sprinklers.
+Clean the dirty aside as you need it later to fullback again the hole you dig first after replacing the sprinkler head.

 Step 2.
-Once it gets reach the riser depth (pipe that connect with water supply pipe) then unscrew the damaged old sprinkler heads and remove it.
-Plug the hole of riser with cloth so you will not dirt when fall to hole.
+Once it reaches the riser depth (the pipe that connects with the water supply pipe), then unscrew the damaged old sprinkler heads and remove them.
+Plug the riser’s hole with a cloth so you will not dirt when falling to the hole.

-If the riser unscrewed from water supply but it still attached with sprinkler head, then unscrew the sprinkler carefully from riser.
-It is important for not damage the threads that attach the riser into sprinkler.
+If the riser is unscrewed from the water supply but is still attached with the sprinkler head, then unscrew the sprinkler carefully from the riser.
+It is important not to damage the threads that attach the riser into the sprinkler.

 Step 3.
-Bring the removed old sprinkler head into hardware store so you can find exactly kind of sprinkler head that you need to buy to replace.
-If the same sprinkler is not available, then you can choose the same diameter opening at the bottom and with same length.
-It is important for not buy too long sprinkler head as it can stick up the grass line and can broke easily again.
+Bring the removed old sprinkler head into the hardware store so you can find exactly the kind of sprinkler head that you need to buy to replace.
+If the same sprinkler is not available, then you can choose the same diameter opening at the bottom and with the same length.
+It is important not to buy too long sprinkler heads to stick up the grass line and break easily again.

 Step 4.
 Buy the Teflon tape.
-Wrap a piece of tape around the riser threads before you attach into new sprinkler head.
+Wrap a piece of tape around the riser threads before you attach them to the new sprinkler head.

 Step 5.
-Attach the new sprinkler heads into sprinkler riser and ensure it has attached tightly.
+Attach the new sprinkler heads into the sprinkler riser and ensure it has attached tightly.